PiWasAlmostTau/CPP/README.md

 Polygons- a little asteroids type game with basic textures and shaders that uses SFML as the rendering system.
   To play- download all the files into a folder and click the .exe, or re-compile the C++ files and make your own executable.
   You may need to set up SFML to recompile.
+Arrow keys to move, spacebar to shoot, r to respawn.

 LinkedList- a pointer based ordered linked list data structure implementation, along with a formated data "API" type thing that reads from a text file and does the basic CRUD type operations.
 There's not much error checking, if I were actually going to implement